lvgl/lvgl/docs/get-started/bindings/javascript.rst

 With `lv_binding_js <https://github.com/lvgl/lv_binding_js>`__ you can
 write lvgl with JavaScript.

-It uses React’s virtual DOM concept to manipulate lvgl UI components, providing a familiar React-like experience to users.
+It uses React's virtual DOM concept to manipulate lvgl UI components, providing a familiar React-like experience to users.

 **Code**